-Everyone responds to experiences differently - there is no single "right way" to react.
+We all respond to our experiences differently - there is no single "right way" to react.
 Being aware of how challenges in life can affect our mental health may make it easier to understand when we, or someone we care about, are struggling.
 Those challenges that we may face throughout our lives often include: